MZachmann/cam2web/README.md

 # Changes for this Fork
 Update libjpeg-turbo with the latest code<br>
 Use the latest C compiler in Visual Studio
+Provide the Windows binaries in the Release tab.

 # cam2web